sysadmin-info/sysadmin.info.pl/content/en/blog/kubernetes-pod-with-hostnetwork.md

 ---
-title: "Kubernetes pod with hostNetwork: true cannot reach external IPs of services in the same cluster"
+title: 'Kubernetes pod with hostNetwork: true cannot reach external IPs of services in the same cluster'
 date: 2023-09-30T16:15:00+00:00
-description: "Kubernetes pod with hostNetwork: true cannot reach external IPs of services in the same cluster"
+description: 'Kubernetes pod with hostNetwork: true cannot reach external IPs of services in the same cluster'
 draft: false
 hideToc: false
 enableToc: true